YaroslavShilov/infinite-scroll-to-top/README.md

 ## Preview
 ![preview gif](https://github.com/YaroslavShilov/infinite-scroll-to-top/blob/master/preview.gif)

-All necessary parts of the code have descriptions in comments which help you use.
+All necessary parts of the code have descriptions in comments that help you use them.